secure-foundations/owl/tests/success/kerberos/README.md

 **padata-value**<br>
       Usually contains the DER encoding of another type; the padata-type field identifies which type is encoded here.

+      padata-type  Name             Contents of padata-value

+      1            pa-tgs-req       DER encoding of AP-REQ

+      2            pa-enc-timestamp DER encoding of PA-ENC-TIMESTAMP

+      3            pa-pw-salt       salt (not ASN.1 encoded)

+      11           pa-etype-info    DER encoding of ETYPE-INFO

+      19           pa-etype-info2   DER encoding of ETYPE-INFO2

 ```
 KDC-REQ-BODY    ::= SEQUENCE {